Health Care Facility CEMP Planning

 Preparing for an Emergency

-Patients and residents rely on their health facility to provide a high level of care, even during an emergency.
-A Comprehensive Emergency Management Plan (CEMP) helps health care facilities face all kinds of threats and keep their clients safe.
+Patients and residents rely on healthcare facilities to provide a high level of care, even during an emergency.
+A Comprehensive Emergency Management Plan (CEMP) helps facilities prepare for all types of threats and protect the safety of their clients.

-State law requires health care facilities to submit their CEMP to Pinellas County Emergency Management for annual review to meet the requirements of the state Agency for Health Care Administration (AHCA) and Pinellas County.
+State law requires healthcare facilities to submit their CEMP to Pinellas County Emergency Management (PCEM) for annual review to meet the requirements of the Agency for Health Care Administration (AHCA) and Pinellas County.

 Get Your Plan Approved

-Pinellas County Emergency Management accepts plans up to 60 business days in advance of the CEMP year that will be listed on the approval certificate.
-It usually takes 60 days to review the plan.
+Facilities may submit their plans up to 60 days in advance of the CEMP year listed on the approval certificate.
+Once your plan is accepted for review, it can take up to 60 days for PCEM to complete the review and issue a response.

 Facilities Reviewed and Submission Requirements

-Find your facility type below and include all the listed forms/documents.
+Find your facility type below and include all required forms and documents as listed.

 Adult Day Care Centers